 Resilio Connect has no limitations on file size–and is optimized to work with large file systems containing (in some cases) millions of files.
 Resilio Connect continuously optimizes for larger capacity file systems with extreme numbers of files of any size and type.
 Some Resilio customers are transferring and/or synchronizing millions of files, daily.

-In cases where high performance data replication is required, Resilio Connect can synchronize many servers at wire speed or at a given bandwidth allocation.
+In cases where high performance, massively scalable data replication is required, Resilio Connect can synchronize many endpoints (desktops, servers, cloud storage buckets, edge devices) in any direction, at near wire speed or a given bandwidth allocation.
 Again, being based on a P2P architecture where files are hashed across multiple servers in a transfer, enables scaling the transfer speed beyond what a single server can transfer to another single server (known as point-to-point).

 Virtual Desktop Infrastructure (VDI) Profile Sync (Resilio Wins)

 When all-active multi-site high availability is required (for Microsoft FSLogix, Citrix, or VMware) VDI environments, or when the “time-to-desktop” needs to be reduced, Resilio Connect is the hands down winner in synchronizing both smaller to larger scale multi-vendor VDI environments.
 See Resilio’s VDI Profile Sync solution for more information.